Friday, November 22, 2024

 A common claim of hanuman fans is "that same hanuma made ravan bleed with 1 punch":

-Whenever hanu-bhakts or napunsak tards find themselves boxed into a corner with no way out they bring up this point all the time.
+Whenever hanu-bhakts find themselves boxed into a corner with no way out they bring up this point all the time.
 The ultimate goal in bringing up this point is for them to deflect from something that simply can not be defended.
 In this case it is the weaknesses, flaws and poor fighting skills of hanumanji.
 This can not be defended so hanuman bhakts either lie all the time or give an illogical argument.

 Krishna - who i judge based on his fighting skill's was made to bleed/swoon by simple arrows fired by Duhsasan & even the most overrated bhadva whose name is "Karna" if these 2 were able to do that to a top tier mard/warrior like Krishna then what is incredible about hanuman doing it to Ravan when he is offguard & focusing on Laxman's body?